 Some websites were able to appear on page 1 of the SERPs twice when Google introduced featured snippets, which originally resulted in substantial increases in organic visibility and traffic.

-How to optimize for the featured snippet is one of the things we’ve been able to focus on over time.
 When we optimize client pages for this SERP feature, we adhere to a set of rules that we have created.
 The information regarding each rule is provided below:

 Rule 1: Include a heading titled “What Is”